Slovene declension: Accent

 These nouns decline the same way as definite masculine forms of adjectives following the first adjectival declension do.
 Therefore, only fixed and ending accentual types exist.
-For accent changes when nominalizing, see § Accent of nomnalized adjectives.
+For accent changes when nominalizing, see § Accent of nominalized adjectives.

 First feminine declension

 First feminine declension follow nouns whose genitive singular ending is -e (lípa lípe), except if genitive plural has an ending -ih (dežȗrna genitive plural dežȗrnih), those follow the fourth feminine declension.
 Those ending in [-əu̯] and nouns máti 'mother' and hčȋ 'daughter' also follow this declension.
 In plural, genitive case has a null ending (víle vȋl 'pitchfork').

 The first feminine declension is the most common pattern for feminine nouns.
 There is no distinction between hard and soft stems (the declension used in modern Slovene was historically the soft one and the merge happened in Alpine Slavic).

 Feminine a-stem declension

 The standard declension of first feminine declension is the a-stem declension.